 The wetlands are now open to the public as Se7en Wetlands Park.
-The park features 8.5 miles of trails around two of the wetlands cells, and ultimately will be expanded to 22 miles of trail when complete.
+The park features 8.5 miles of trails around two of the wetland's cells, and ultimately will be expanded to 22 miles of trail when complete.
 The trails offer views of a diverse community of plant and animal species.
 The park opened in April 2018.

-CSI noted that the constructed wetlands system appears to be well maintained with no areas of concern noted.
+Comments: The constructed wetlands system appears to be well maintained.
+No areas of concern are noted.